 Of course, it might vary with individuals, for example, a beginner might naturally have high swing speed.
-However, it is a good place to start.
+However, this is a good place to start for most new players.

 Should I buy new or used golf clubs?

-It is generally hard to look for used beginners' clubs in good conditions, due to the fact that beginners tend to make a lot of mistakes and accidents during their early days.
+It is generally hard to find used beginners' clubs in good condition, due to the fact that beginners tend to make a lot of mistakes during their early days.
 This results in lots of excess wear and tear on clubs.
 If you can find clubs in good condition from a recent product line that uses modern technology, used clubs can be a good option to save a few bucks.

-Beginners' clubs tend to get obsolete faster than others, because technologies and designs regarding forgiveness are rapidly progressing during the past few years.
+Beginners' clubs tend to get obsolete faster than others, because technologies and designs enhancing forgiveness progress rapidly every year.

 In our opinion, you are better off buying new clubs, and you can make the most of the improved forgiveness designs.
-It is also easier to get clubs more suited to your needs that way.
+It is also easier to find clubs more suited to your specific needs that way.

 Should I buy a complete set or individual clubs?

 Besides that fact, a complete set is also often a more affordable investment.
-Sooner or later, your playstyle and playing level will improve and you will hit a performance wall, and you will need to invest in other clubs.
+Sooner or later, your playing style and skill level will improve and you will hit a performance wall, and you will want to upgrade to a set more customized to you.

-Investing in a more affordable complete set will allow you to have more options in the future.
+Investing in a more affordable complete set will enable you to have more options in the future.

 We recommend to buy a complete set if you are just starting out.

-After we have answered all the common questions, and have discussed some knowledge you should have before making any purchase decision, here are some products we will recommend for beginners.
+Now that we've answered all the common questions and have discussed some knowledge you should have before making any purchase decision, here are some sets we recommend for beginners: